 A prayer room and a quiet space for the women to rest

 A shower room and two utility rooms including laundry facilities

 Storage: Azalea receives regular donations of food, clothes, furniture, toiletries and cakes from the local community and has previously struggled to store all this.

-In addition, Upper George Street is in the centre of town, making it very easy for the women to access, whilst moving us away from residential areas which can sometimes cause difficulties with the local community.
+In addition, the Recovery Centre is in the centre of town, making it very easy for the women to access, whilst moving us away from residential areas which can sometimes cause difficulties with the local community.

 Get the vision of Recovery in our video tour:

 You can view a PDF of our Recovery brochure here - if you want a hard copy please send us an email at info at azalea.org.uk